Indiana Historical Bureau

 Historical Marker 36.1977.1 and 2

-Visit Blogging Hoosier History to learn more about the Freeman Field uprising.
+Visit the Indiana History Blog to learn more about the Freeman Field uprising.

 On December 8, 1941, the United States declared war on Japan in response to the Japanese bombing of Pearl Harbor, Hawaii.
 Manpower and materials were needed quickly.